I’ve built a grass hut where there’s nothing of value.

 After eating I relax and enjoy a nap.

 When it was completed, fresh weeds appeared.

-Shitou’s Song of the Grass Hut (as it’s also called) comes out to meet me (and you) from open-hearted space and from life in the grass hut.
+Shitou’s Song of the Grass Hut (as it’s also called) comes out to meet me and you from open-hearted space and from life inside the hut.
 The hut itself is sweet, as is the space!

 —Guest Host Karin Pfluger